Transportation in El Salvador. What you Need to Know!

 These forms of transportation have good and bad reasons for using or not using them; it will be up to each individual to decide which one is better given the circumstances.
 But remember, getting around El Salvador takes time, no matter what type you choose to use.

-Public buses are the most common way of transportation in El Salvador; this is due to the cost and accessibility.
-However, they have issues such as the quality of service and the low-grade conditions of buses.
+Public buses, or Chicken Buses as they’re known, are the most common way of transportation in El Salvador; this is due to the cost and accessibility.

 El Salvador Transportation